 A combination of dried and fresh mushrooms is what makes this Vegan Mushroom Soup recipe irresistible.
 It’s is a staple at our Polish Christmas dinner, but it’s so easy, you can enjoy it all year long!

 There is nothing I look forward to more during the holidays than my Grandma’s mushroom soup.
 The recipe came from her mother-in-law, my Great Grandmother, and it’s been the starter dish for our Christmas dinner for as long as I can remember.
-Always served with noodles, even the kids slurp up this soup!
+Just like my family’s Polish Tomato Soup, it’s always served with noodles, even the kids slurp up this soup!

 Unfortunately, the traditional recipe, which simmers for 3 to 4 hours, isn’t vegan friendly as it’s finished with dairy sour cream and generally served with egg noodles (kluski, in Polish).